NickTsitlakidis/routee/README.md

  * Sequential capital letters are allowed in names.
 (For example `codeISO3`)
  * Octal values and unicode escaped values are allowed (subject to change)
  * Members are allowed to be named : SMS
+ * Line length limitations (120 characters) do not apply on lines which start with the `@PreAuthorize` annotation.